databricks/databricks-sdk-py/docs/workspace/workspace.rst

           them.
 If the directory already exists, this command will do nothing and succeed.

+    .. py:method:: set_workspace_object_permissions(workspace_object_type, workspace_object_id [, access_control_list])

+        Set workspace object permissions.

+        Sets permissions on a workspace object.
+Workspace objects can inherit permissions from their parent objects or root object.

+        :param workspace_object_type: str
+          The workspace object type for which to get or manage permissions.
+        :param workspace_object_id: str
+          The workspace object for which to get or manage permissions.
+        :param access_control_list: List[:class:`WorkspaceObjectAccessControlRequest`] (optional)

+        :returns: :class:`WorkspaceObjectPermissions`

+    .. py:method:: update_workspace_object_permissions(workspace_object_type, workspace_object_id [, access_control_list])

+        Update workspace object permissions.

+        Updates the permissions on a workspace object.
+Workspace objects can inherit permissions from their parent objects or root object.

+        :param workspace_object_type: str
+          The workspace object type for which to get or manage permissions.
+        :param workspace_object_id: str
+          The workspace object for which to get or manage permissions.
+        :param access_control_list: List[:class:`WorkspaceObjectAccessControlRequest`] (optional)

+        :returns: :class:`WorkspaceObjectPermissions`

     .. py:method:: upload(path, content [, format, language, overwrite])